 Centre, Day to Day & Discourses

 The centre is located on a hill.
-It looks into the distance, and has trees at its back.
+Its front looks out into the distance, and it has trees at its back.
 The centre is made up of a number of buildings.
 The office and reception area at the front, kitchen and dining hall to the side with the view, the large meditation hall to the back, and various buildings dedicated to accommodation.
 There was a few types of housing offer, with rooms for one, two, or four people.
-These rooms seemed to be distributed according to age, the older you were the less people you would have to share with.
+These rooms seemed to be distributed according to age, the older you were the less people you would share with.
 Having arrived at the centre at about ten in the evening, we registered ourselves at the course, handed in our mobile phones, and were told which rooms we would be staying in.
 Arriving at my room I met three friendly talkative German people who were all about university age.
 We took advantage of the only chance we would have to talk to each other for the next ten days, before heading for the evening meal in the dining room.
 After this we went into the meditation hall to hear pretty much the only voice we were going to be hearing for the next ten day, that of S.N.
 Goenka, through a recording explaining a little bit about vipassana and what is expected of students.
 The next day began the normal regime.

 The alarm would go off at 4 am, and, if you’re as fortunate as I was, your room mate would switch on the light straight away.
 On the first morning this was a bit of a shock to the system, but you get used to it after a few days.
 Then you have about half an hour to collect yourself before the first round of meditation at 4:30.
 This lasts about two hours and could be done either in your room or in the meditation hall.
 Four times a day it was compulsory to mediate in the meditation hall, but the rest of the time you had the choice between your room, the hall, or your own private meditation cell.
 The cells were located in the same building as the meditation hall and were only assigned to the ‘old students’ (the students who had already completed a course).
 The first two hours you could spend in your room, meaning that, if you were so inclined, you could continue to lie in till breakfast at 6:30, or even the first group meditation at 8:00, but I resisted that urge and tried to spend the wee hours in a state of mediation (although I found it particularly hard to concentrate first thing in the morning).

 At 6:30 was breakfast in the dining hall.
 Because the evening meal consisted in a tea, fruit, and milk, by morning I was pretty hungry.
 On offer was again fruit, but also porridge and a cooked raisin/plum compote, which I found a bit strange at the start but quickly developed a taste for.
 There was also yogurt, and all kinds of seeds to add to it, along with bread, spreads, tomatoes, cucumbers, teas, and even some cheap instant coffee (which I can’t imagine did the mediation any favours).
 After breakfast there was usually still about an hour before the next round of meditation, with which I usually had a shower, hand washed my clothes from the previous day, and got a few minutes rest.
-8:00 was the first group meditation in the hall and would be started off, like all group mediation sitting, with a few minutes of Pali mantras from Goenka; Anicca vata sankhara, uppadavaya-dhammino (Impermanence is the nature of all conditioned phenomenon, they arise and pass away, again and again, with great rapidity.)
+8:00 was the first group meditation in the hall and would be started off, like all group mediation sittings, with a few minutes of Pali mantras from Goenka; Anicca vata sankhara, uppadavaya-dhammino (Impermanence is the nature of all conditioned phenomenon, they arise and pass away, again and again, with great rapidity.)
 This was then followed by a few minutes of instruction on the technique, before a great silence arose in the hall, with the mediation beginning in earnest.

 After about an hour, again some words of Pali rang out and we had a few minutes break to walk around, stretch our legs, look at the trees, or whatever else.
 This was followed by a two hour period of mediation, in which one group of students (exp. new male students) would be call up to ask about their progress and if they could follow the latest step of the instruction.
 This was followed by lunch at 11:00, the main meal of the day, a specially prepared meal to assist in meditation, and also usually very tasty.
 Knowing that one wasn’t going to have dinner, the temptation to load up the plate was there – lunch and dinner in one.
 But this wasn’t good for the mediation, and I learned my lesson after the first couple of days.
 After lunch there was still about an hour and a half break, the longest free period in the day.
-But, as mentioned, one couldn’t read, write, listen to music, talk, so the options were fairly limited.
+But, as mentioned, one couldn’t read, write, listen to music, or talk, so the options were fairly limited.
 The first few days I used the opportunity to catch up on sleep, but after a few days I started to use the time to explore the small wooded area at the edge of the centre.
 Spending most of the day meditating, all your senses are heightened and you begin to observe all the little life forms that usually go under the radar.

 The next four hours (13:00 – 17:00) were mediation, followed by a tea break.
 During this last meal time new students got fruit, and tea with milk, while old students just got tea.
 Following this was another hour of mediation, and then, at 19:00, a discourse from Goenka that was played through a projector.
 Along with food and sleep, this was the main pleasure of the day.
 One hour in which you could sit back and listen to a happy old man with a wonderfully melodious Indian English dialect.
 The discourses were a mix of rational teaching, metaphor, jokes, and funny stories.
 They were both enjoyable and, at time, very powerful.
 The content of the teachings could be divided up into a few main topics and themes.
 The first, naturally enough, talking about the technique of vipassana.
 Explaining how it works, why it works, and the way to practice it most effectively.
 Another a topic of the discourses (highly related) were the general teachings of Gautama Buddha.
 As we have already seen, Buddha was not so interested in wider cosmic questions relating to God, the soul, etc. His teaching instead focussed on one thing – the end of suffering.
 The core of his teaching consists of four elements.
 Firstly, living beings suffer (hard thing to argue with).
-Second, the cause of this suffering is that ego (which manifests cravings and aversion).
+Second, the cause of this suffering is the ego (which manifests itself in cravings and aversion).
 Third, there is a way out of suffering.
-And the fourth is the elaboration of the way out of suffering.
+And the fourth, the elaboration of the way out of suffering.

 The next important topic of the discourse was the emphasis on the non-sectarian nature of the teaching.
 What Goenka stressed was that you did not have to call yourself a Buddhist to practice this mediation.
 You did not have to take on any beliefs that didn’t make sense to you, and could continue to practice another religion while practising vispassana if you were so inclined.
 He was unequivocal in saying that neither he nor Buddha were interested in setting up another sect.
 He spoke against organised religions that sought to separate people from each other, or simply expand their membership.
 He also talked about about the futility in empty rites and rituals in alleviating suffering, and those who did so in the name of Buddha misunderstood the teaching.
 People who pray to Buddha for this or that, or to end their suffering for them, are in a for disappointment.
 Gautama Siddhartha liberated one person from suffering, Gautama Siddhartha.
 While Buddha worked for the liberation of living beings, he could only show them the path, not magically bring about an end to their suffering.
 Every person would have the walk that path themselves.
 Buddha could expound the dhamma, but the dhamma expounded by Buddha is not the true dhamma.
-The dhamma of the ancient text is not the true dhamma.
+The dhamma of the ancient texts is not the true dhamma.
 The dhamma of your guru is not the true dhamma.
 The only true dhamma is that which can be found in your own experience.
 After the discourses, we meditated again for about half an hour, and then went back to our quarters to get some shut-eye.

 Techniques & Personal Experience